 NPAC SMS responds to M-SET.

 NPAC SMS issues, depending upon the service provider’s TN Range Notification Indicator, a subscriptionVersionStatusAttributeValueChange or subscriptionVersionRangeStatusAttributeValueChange M-EVENT-REPORT for the subscriptionVersionStatus equal to “old.”
+For the XML interface, VATN – SvAttributeValueChangeNotification.

 Service provider SOA responds to M-EVENT-REPORT.
+For the XML interface, NOTR – NotificationReply.

 After a tunable amount of days, the subscription version is purged by the NPAC SMS housekeeping process.